JustinFay01/JustinFay01/README.md

 - [ ] Finish [VisNotes](https://github.com/VisNotes) by getting the web interface into a useable condition
 - [ ] Rebuild resume website
-- [ ] Contribute to an opensource project
+- [ ] Contribute to an open source project (dotnet format?)

 ## Get Involved

 - [ ] Give a well researched talk to a Vervint Cohort
-- [ ] Give a talk to the Hope Senior Capstone Class
+- [x] Give a talk to the Hope Senior Capstone Class
+  - Completed 03/04/2025

 ## Books